mazefeng/ml/README.md

 `Ridge regression` is one variant of the traditional regression model.
 By adding a regularization term to the loss function, the model increase its generalization ability, thus more robust to over-fitting.
-From the statistics point of view, this transforms the original Maximum Likelihood Estimation(MLE) problem to the Maximum A Prior(MAP) problem, and the L2 regularization term is equivalent to the `Gaussian prior distribution`.
+From the statistics point of view, this transforms the original Maximum Likelihood Estimation(MLE) problem to the Maximum A Posterior(MAP) problem, and the L2 regularization term is equivalent to the `Gaussian prior distribution`.

 Another important variant of linear regression model, which is not implemented in this package yet, is `Lasso`.
 Lasso differs from ridge regression in the regularization term, by using L1 norm instead of L2, the model being learned is `sparse`.